semaphoreci/docs/docs/faq/faq.md

   <summary id="how-to-build-with-git-submodules">How to build a project with git submodules?</summary>
   <p>

-- Add the following commands as a [prologue](https://docs.semaphoreci.com/reference/pipeline-yaml-reference/#the-prologue-property):
+- Add the following commands as a <a href="https://docs.semaphoreci.com/reference/pipeline-yaml-reference/#the-prologue-property">prologue</a>:
 ```bash
 git submodule init
 git submodule update